RaafatMarzuq/TheMazeOfWaze.Ex2/README.md

   ****graphGUI**** :- use it to draw the graph we build . for example her are some graphs :
+ ### To make your own graphs and play with the project clone the project and run the "The Maze Of Waze " jar

 ****1)****
 ![‏‏צילום מסך (25)](https://user-images.githubusercontent.com/57416873/71784590-9e763600-2ffd-11ea-890f-f86bcfcef8f4.png)